-The 2014 Versa sedan has 14.9 cubic feet of trunk space, which is excellent for a subcompact car.
-A split-folding rear seat is available on all except the base sedan, and is standard on hatchback models.
+The 2015 Nissan Versa sedan has 14.9 cubic feet of trunk space, which is excellent for a subcompact car.
 The Versa Note hatchback has 18.8 cubic feet of cargo space with the rear seats in use and 38.3 cubic feet with the seats folded.
-This is decent, although some rival small hatchbacks have more overall space, like the Kia Rio.
-Reviewers say the Versa sedan has a large trunk with a wide opening and a low liftover height, which they say makes it easy to load.
+These figures are OK for the class, though some rival hatchbacks have more overall space, including the Hyundai Accent and Chevrolet Sonic.
+Automotive writers say the Versa sedan has a spacious trunk with a broad opening and a low liftover height, which makes it easy to load.

 - "… the Versa sedans has one of the largest trunks in the segment.
 The aperture is wide enough to accommodate most large boxes, and liftover is very low." -- Consumer Guide (2013)

 Next Steps: Nissan Versa